Information about Pamidronate

-How it works
+How pamidronate works

-Common side effects
+Common side effects of pamidronate

-- ₹1168 to ₹3438United Biotech Pvt Ltd3 variant(s)
+- ₹1445 to ₹3839United Biotech Pvt Ltd3 variant(s)

 - ₹1830 to ₹3000Sun Pharmaceutical Industries Ltd2 variant(s)

-Frequently asked questions
+Frequently asked questions for Pamidronate

-Q. How does pamidronate work?
+Q. How does Pamidronate work?

 Pamidronate works by decreasing the level of calcium released into the blood by bones, thereby preventing calcium excess in the body

-Q. Is pamidronate safe?
+Q. Is Pamidronate safe?

 Yes.
 Pamidronate is safe if used at prescribed doses for the prescribed duration as advised by your doctor.
 In case of any side-effects, please consult your doctor.